lihaoyi/macropy/docs/tracing.rst

   # code = [Print(dest=None, values=[Name(id='a', ctx=Load())], nl=True)]

-These examples show how the `quasiquote`_ macro works: it turns an expression or block of code into its AST, assigning the AST to a variable at runtime for other code to use.
+These examples show how the `quasiquotes`:ref: macro works: it turns an expression or block of code into its AST, assigning the AST to a variable at runtime for other code to use.

-Here is a less trivial example: `case classes`_ are a pretty useful macro, which saves us the hassle of writing a pile of boilerplate ourselves.
+Here is a less trivial example: `case_classes`:ref: are a pretty useful macro, which saves us the hassle of writing a pile of boilerplate ourselves.
 By using ``show_expanded``, we can see what the case class definition expands into: